In this video we take a look at pension death benefits as a result of the changes that came in from the pension freedoms introduced in April 2015.

-If the member dies in capped drawdown and the beneficiary wishes to continue in drawdown then they would have to do so via a dependent or nominee’s flexi-access drawdown.
+If the member dies in capped drawdown and the beneficiary wishes to continue in drawdown, then they would have to do so via a dependant or nominee’s flexi-access drawdown.

 Taking a look at death on or after age 75 the position pre-6 April 2015 was that the entire lump sum would be subject to a 55% tax charge, including funds already in drawdown.
 When we compare that with the position post-5 April 2015, the new rules dictate that in the current tax year the lump sum would be taxed at the recipient’s marginal rate of income tax, whereas in the first year the pension freedom reforms were implemented, 2015/16, it would have been subject to a 45% tax charge.

-When we look at a continuing income payable out, on or after age 75 the pre-6 April 2015 rules the income would be taxed as income and the option is only available to dependents.
+When we look at a continuing income payable out, on or after age 75, under the pre-6 April 2015 rules the income was taxed as income and the option was only available to dependants.

-Once we get to the new rules, post-5 April 2015 then the income will be taxed as the dependent, nominee or successor’s non-savings income under PAYE, if the income is taken via a scheme pension or an annuity or a flexi-access drawdown plan.
+Post-5 April 2015, the income will be taxed as the dependant, nominee or successor’s non-savings income under PAYE, if the income is taken via a scheme pension or an annuity or a flexi-access drawdown plan.

-It’s fair to say that taken with all the other pension freedom changes that came in from April 2015 that these changes are highly significant making saving within a defined contribution pension wrapper more appealing and creating for the first time an inter-generation pension that allows a wide range of beneficiaries to benefit often tax-efficiently from the remaining fund.
+It’s fair to say that taken with all the other pension freedom changes that came in from April 2015, these changes are highly significant making saving within a defined contribution pension wrapper more appealing and creating for the first time an inter-generational pension that allows a wide range of beneficiaries to benefit often tax-efficiently from the remaining fund.